-Do you need a few tips to manage the grocery store, and even to cook for your homeschool household?
-I’ve those here.
+Do you need a few tips to manage the grocery store, and even cook for your homeschool household?
+I have those here.

 Save money by recreating meat leftovers.
 They don’t just need to be rewarmed…though a week’s worth of rewarmed leftovers is a much-loved buffet line at my home.

-Leftover chicken?
+- Leftover chicken?
 Soup for lunch is the easiest.
-Any pre-flavoured Chicken can become a new take on fajitas.
+Any pre-flavored Chicken can become a new take on fajitas.